Course Code: CCTX-2461

 What is a land acknowledgment?

 At the Colorado Outward Bound School, we include land acknowledgments in our work as a formal way to recognize and respect the traditional territories and Indigenous Peoples as stewards of the land.
 It is important to understand and acknowledge the comprehensive past, present, and future of the places we travel and to seek to understand our role therein.
 To recognize the land is an expression of gratitude and appreciation we give to the Indigenous Peoples who have been living and working on the land from time immemorial.
-Read more about land acknowledgments at Outward Bound here
+Read more about land acknowledgments at Outward Bound here.

 Alpine Backpacking

 Alpine Backpacking will develop a foundational outdoor skillset for students allowing comfortable living during course.
-Traveling mostly above treeline, students will carry everything they need - food, shelter, clothing and gear – allowing them to go deep into the wilderness where few people go.
+Traveling mostly above treeline, students will carry everything they need - food, shelter, clothing and gear – allowing them to go deep into the mountains where few people can reach.
 Backpacking provides a sense of freedom, allowing students to eat when hungry, set up camp when tired, and exercise complete control over what is accomplished each day.
 The simplicity of backpacking gives students the opportunity to focus both internally on their own thoughts, as well as externally to connect deeply with others as they talk, sing, play games and spend time together without distraction.
 With the Rocky Mountains as a backdrop, students are introduced to backpacking with lessons in basic travel and camping techniques.
 As this section progresses, students learn Leave No Trace techniques, map and compass navigation, camp craft, and obtain an understanding of the area’s human and natural history.

 Photo: Dave Erbe |📍Núu-agha-tʉvʉ-pʉ̱ (Ute) lands